trojanhrsepr/tpr-java-basics/README.md

 ###Multithreading
 Running multiple tasks at the same time by code.
 This is called concerrency, concurrent operations that can execute simultaneously.

+###Sorting Algorithms
+####Insertion sort

+In the best case, where the array was already sorted, no element will need to be moved, so the algorithm will just run through the array once and return the sorted array.
+The running time would be directly proportional to the size of the input, so we can say it will take N time.

+However, we usually focus on the worst-case running time (computer scientists are pretty pessimistic).
+The worst case for Insertion Sort occurs when the array is in reverse order.
+To insert each number, the algorithm will have to shift over that number to the beginning of the array.
+Sorting the entire array of N numbers will therefore take 1+2+..N-1 operations, which is N(N-1)/2 (almost N^2).
+Computer scientists just round that up (pick the dominant term) to N^2 and say that Insertion Sort is an " time" algorithm.